Wildwood station: History

 In 1971, most passenger service in the United States was transferred to Amtrak, and the Silver Meteor retained its stop in Wildwood.
 Throughout the latter part of the 20th century, Amtrak would move trains off and onto the S-Line.
 Some of these trains include the Silver Meteor, Silver Star, Floridian, and Palmetto.
 Finally, Amtrak revived the Silver Palm along the CSX S-Line in 1996, where it would keep its name, sleepers, and diner until 2002.
 In 2002, the train would be renamed back to Palmetto.
 Two years later, the Palmetto was truncated to Savannah, Georgia on November 1, 2004, prompting Amtrak to revive Silver Star service to Tampa along the CSX A-Line shared by the current Silver Meteor, and part of the suspended Sunset Limited, and finally ending passenger service to Wildwood.
-Today, the station operates as a CSX crew and yard office, and Amtrak's Thruway Motorcoach bus service between Jacksonville and Lakeland still uses the station building.
+Today, the station operates as a CSX crew and yard office, and Amtrak's Amtrak Thruway bus service between Jacksonville and Lakeland still uses the station building.
 The long-abandoned platforms and canopies were demolished in 2013 to make way for a second mainline, which was built over the land they once occupied.

 Wildwood is also the western terminus of an abandoned SAL branchline that once ran to Orlando through the cities of Leesburg and Tavares.
 This branchline is now owned by the Florida Midland Railroad, and is in operation between Orlando and Tavares.
-The tracks past the wye that allowed access to the branchline from Wildwood used to run as far east as Orange Home along County Road 44A, and served as home for some abandoned freight cars until the first decade of the 21st Century.
+The tracks past the wye that allowed access to the branchline from Wildwood used to run as far east as Orange Home along County Road 44A, and served as home for some abandoned freight cars until the first decade of the 21st century.
 However, CSX later pulled up the track in the early 2010's, and now currently uses the approximately 400 feet of track running past the stem of the wye to turn around locomotives.